nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Shows a list of all tasks in the task manager.<br>
 Format:

 > * `list`

 ### 2.5.
 Viewing help : `help`

+Shows a list of all commands and their usage instructions.<br>
 Formats:

 > * `help <command>` (provides specific information about the usage of the command)
 > * `help /all`

-> Help is also shown if you enter an incorrect command e.g. `abcd`
+> Help is also shown if you enter an incorrect command. e.g. `abcd`

 ### 2.6.
 Select a task : `select`

+Selects a task for user to view its details and make changes to it if needed.<br>
 Formats:

 > * `select <task>` (display all tasks with the same name for user to choose one)
 > * `unselect`